DavAug/chi/docs/source/index.rst

 We hope you enjoy using chi.
 We are looking forward to seeing which insights you will generate for the pharmaceutical community.

-To get some idea what you can and what you cannot do we chi, we recommend that you have a look at the tutorials on the following pages.
+To get some idea what you can and what you cannot do with chi, we recommend that you have a look at the tutorials on the following pages.
 The API documentation can be found `here <https://chi.readthedocs.io/en/latest/api/index.html>`_.

 .. note::